hocop/Better_color_detection_for_OpenCV/README.md

 **How it works**

-To define these multiple ranges I have written code which optimizes this choice using pre-collected data.
-To collect color data from input images, launch `collect_color_data.py` and click left mouse key on colors which you need.
-To collect negative data points use middle mouse button.
-Negative points have no effect on color detecting, they are needed only if you want to see them on the plot.
+This code uses pre-collected data.
+A simple heuristic algorithm is used here to define boxes (ranges) which fit most of the points.
+Basically you click on desired colors and then they are detected.

 **Testing**

 For images present here, dataset is already collected, just launch `test.py` to see how it works.

-To test on your own images, load them to `input_data` folder, delete `color_dataset`, launch `collect_data.py` and collect your points.
-Then launch `test.py`.
+**Collecting your own color dataset**

+Put your sample images to `input_data` folder.
+Make sure that `color_dataset` file is empty or deleted: this code will append samples to it.
+Run `collect_data.py`.
+Images will appear on the screen.
+Click left mouse button on points that contain color you want to detect.
+Click middle mouse button on colors which you don't want to detect.
+Negative points will not affect ranges.
+They are only needed if you want to see them on plot as showed above.

 **Usage**